linuxmint/doc-installation-guide/docs/verify.rst

         gpg --keyserver keyserver.ubuntu.com --recv-key A25BAE09
         gpg --list-key --with-fingerprint A25BAE09

-    Check the output of the last command, to make sure the fingerprint is ``27DE B156 44C6 B3CF 3BD7 D291 300F 846B A25B AE09``.
+    Check the output of the last command, to make sure the fingerprint is ``27DE B156 44C6 B3CF 3BD7 D291 300F 846B A25B AE09`` (with or without spaces).

 Verify the authenticity of sha256sum.txt:
 `````````````````````````````````````````